Aggregate-Intellect/sherpa/README.md

 ---

-# LARGE LANGUAGE HANDS ON TUTORIALS AND RESOURCES
+# LLM HANDS ON TUTORIALS AND RESOURCES

 ## Building with LLMs Using LangChain - Hands-on